coatlessali/UltraNix/README.md

 * The name of this project is awful and I am open to suggestions.

 ## Known Issues (MacOS)
-* **Level 4-S is Unplayable on MacOS.** Once the game switches to clash mode, the camera fails to switch properly.
+* **Level 4-S may be Unplayable on AMDGPUs.** Once the game switches to clash mode, the camera fails to switch properly.
 You can still see the viewport in the reflection of Water, oddly enough.
-* **MacOS seems to have a memory leak.** The longer the game is open, the more laggy it becomes.
+Only confirmed in QEMU/KVM setup with an RX 6600.

 * Mouse sensitivity is *really* low.
 * Steamworks SDK Plugin and BepInEx cannot be loaded simultaneously.
 Doing so will cause a hang on the initial loading screen.
 * Movie does not play in the Hall of Shame.
 (Something to do with how the video is encoded?)